arcrozier/final-project/DESIGN.md

 input and handles keystrokes.
 It displays the images and interacts with the [`Bracket`](#bracket) but purely represents the GUI.

+This class implements the ComponentListener and WindowListener interfaces so that it can respond to changes the user makes to the window.
+This, of course, necessitates declaring all the methods included in those interfaces, but only one method from each interface is implemented (`componentResized()` and `windowClosing()`)

 As soon as an image is rejected by the user, the file is de-referenced and garbage collected.

 This was done to logically chunk all GUI-related items in order to maximize readability and ease